krivard/codalab-worksheets-wiki/Dev_Configure-CodaLab-for-Development.md

 ## Start the worker roles
-1. Use the following command to start the worker role locally.

-    ```
-    python codalab\worker.py
-    ```

 1. Change to the `\codalabtools\compute` directory.
-1. Run the compute worker locally
+1. Start the compute worker locally:

     ```
     python worker.py